Dear reader of ADxS.org, please excuse the disruption.

 • Obsessive-compulsive disorders

-Specific to ADHD is the (attentional) impairment to carry out a planned future directed action.
-Although ADHD sufferers are distracted by unimportant stimuli from the environment, their selective attention is hardly impaired.11
+Specific to ADHD is the (attentional) impairment to carry out a pre-planned future directed action.
+Although people with ADHD are distracted by unimportant stimuli from the environment, their selective attention is barely impaired.11

 In our opinion, however, task switching problems are common in ADHD and are a consequence of impaired controllability of attentional focus.